JanPalasek/pretty-jupyter/tests/test_preprocessors/fixture/input_not_jmarkdown.md

 ## Header
-This is not a jmarkdown MD but tries to act like that. %%jmarkdown
+This is not a jmarkdown MD but tries to act like that. %%jinja markdown